-Hindpool Nursery School is an inclusive school which welcomes all children.
+Hindpool Nursery School is an inclusive school which welcomes all children and values uniqueness.
 We do our very best to ensure that all our children are included in all aspects of learning and school life throughout their time with us.

 The term ‘Special Educational Needs’ refers to children who have learning difficulties or disabilities that make it harder for them to learn than most children of the same age.
 Help is usually provided in school sometimes with the help of external specialists.
 If your child has a special educational need they may have help in a range of areas for example:-

 - Expressing themselves or understanding what others are saying.

 - Some kind of sensory or physical need, which may affect them in school.

 - Accessing the seven areas of the Early Years Foundation Stage (EYFS) Curriculum, in particular the three Prime Areas:- Personal, Social and Emotional Development, Communication and Language, Physical Development.

 Here at Hindpool Nursery School we aim to:-

 - Provide a caring, stimulating, safe, secure and healthy environment to meet the individual needs of all our children.